 Quick Reviews: Christmas Card Games

-It's that time of year again where people are opening Christmas cards (or sending them if you're not on the ball earlier) and so this seemed like a great time to talk about some card-based games that I've been trying out in the later part of 2025, mostly some games that had been sitting on my backlog for quite a while so they may not be new, but they're new to me.
+It's that time of year again where people are opening Christmas cards (or sending them if you're not on the ball earlier) and so this seemed like a great time to talk about some card-based games that I've been trying out in the later part of 2025; these are mostly some games that had been sitting on my backlog for quite a while so they may not be new, but they're new to me.
 Three of them have been talked about in Lite Switch episodes and one was a recent Steam sale acquisition, so let's talk about Marvel Snap, Inscryption, Slay the Spire, and Deck of Haunts.

 Marvel Snap